BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/updateaddinswithcdpdm.md

 > [!Warning]
-> **If CDPDM fails to install, the order confirmation e-mail contains a downloadable CEX file that contains the add-in**.
+> **If CDPDM fails to install, the *order details* email contains a downloadable CEX file that contains the add-in**.